jeroenterheerdt/presence-light-ha-api/README.md

 Fork from [https://github.com/loganjohnlong/presence-light-ha-api](https://github.com/loganjohnlong/presence-light-ha-api).
 Instead of changing the color of a light, this fork just turns an entity (for example a switch, but might also be a light) on or off.

+If you are looking to pass along the actual Teams status to Home Assistant, please see [https://github.com/jeroenterheerdt/presence-status-ha-api](https://github.com/jeroenterheerdt/presence-status-ha-api).

 ## How to use

 1. Get a [Long-lived Access Token](https://www.atomicha.com/home-assistant-how-to-generate-long-lived-access-token-part-1/) from your Home Assistant installation